Ardeshir-Shon/CharityProject/README.md

 # CharityProject
-website for a charity that leads by students of shahid beheshti university called "Omid e No".
+A website for a charity called Omid e No which leads by Shahid Beheshti University students.